inside, overlaps, touches occlusion queries

 else : Tree.

 Here overlaps is used to avoid overlapping tree assets.
-Note how all mutual overlapping trees are removed although it might be enough to remove a subset of tree assets.
+Note how all mutual overlapping trees are removed, although removing only a subset might already be enough.
 Also note that some windows do not appear because they touch occluder shapes generated by the inserted tree assets.
-This example illustrates how occlusion queries test against occluder shapes created in the conditional false case which inserts all tree assets regardless of occlusion.
+This shows how occlusion queries test against occluder shapes created in the conditional false case which inserts all tree assets regardless of occlusion.

 labels 3